-The reason the government wants to push the withholding obligation onto banks is that foreign payments are currently difficult for Vietnamese businesses and individuals to make due to currency controls.
-Personal credit cards, however, are an exception outside the Vietnamese tax authorities’ control as cardholders can spend on foreign currency transactions with their cards.
+The reason the government wants to pursue this approach is that foreign payments are difficult for Vietnamese businesses and individuals to make due to existing currency controls.
+Personal credit cards, however, are an exception outside of the Vietnamese tax authority's control as cardholders can spend on foreign currency transactions with their cards.

-The draft law is experiencing significant resistance from payment providers that do not have sufficient information or systems to cope.
-It is also the view of payment providers that there is no legal basis upon which they can be forced to exchange such information with the Vietnamese tax authorities.
+The law had experienced significant resistance from payment providers that stated they do not have sufficient information or systems to cope.
+It is also the view of payment providers that no legal basis exists to force them to exchange such information with the Vietnamese tax authorities.

 We will, of course, keep you up-to-date on developments in Vietnam.

-NOTE: With thanks to Matthew Lourey of Domicile Corporate Services.
+Acknowledgement: With thanks to Matthew Lourey of Acclime Vietnam.

 Talk to a Taxamo sales consultant about how we can help support your global tax management strategyContact Sales